FIWARE/ops.Fuel-main-dev/doc/source/user-guide.rst

 Homepage
 +++++

-When the user has completed the master node installation, he can access OPS-Deploy UI, visiting the default url http://10.20.0.2:8000/ and after inserting the credentials (default: admin/admin) the screen appears like in Fig. 1.
+The OPS-Deploy's UI is accessible at the default url http://10.20.0.2:8000/.
+Using the admin credentials (by default they are admin/admin),the user is able to access to the Dashboard (see Fig. 1).

 .. image:: _static/OPS-Deploy-1.png
      :alt: OPS-Deploy homepage